The only way to minimize the annoyance of car repair is to choose a high-quality

 categories; for all of the shops on our Ratings Tables, we have included

-that accounted for the most complaints filed against independent auto repair
+which accounted for the most complaints filed against independent auto

-shops.
-We did not count complaints that were categorized as relating to
+repair shops.
+We did not count complaints that were categorized as relating

 As Figure 1 shows, consumer complaint information can be a very meaningful

-complaints were rated superior for overall performance by only 49 percent
+rated superior for overall performance by 84 percent of their surveyed

 Figure 1Customer Satisfaction at Shops with Different Complaint Histories

-Another approach for gauging a shops quality is to find out about the
+Another way to gauge a shops quality is to determine the competence of

-competence of its mechanics.
-To become certified by the National Institute
+its mechanics.
+To become certified by the National Institute for Automotive

-for Automotive Service Excellence (ASE), a mechanic must have worked in
+Service Excellence (ASE), a mechanic must have worked in the automotive

-the automotive service field for at least two years and pass at least one
+service field for at least two years and pass at least one of the tests

-electrical systems, and suspension and steering.
-Certification is not easy;
+systems, brakes, and suspension and steering.
+Certification is not easyabout

-about one-third of the tests taken are failed.
-About 400,000 technicians
+one-third of the tests taken are failed but more than 300,000 technicians

 nationwide are currently certified.
-If a technician becomes certified in
+Technicians who become certified in

-There are over 100,000 master automobile technicians nationwide.
-To remain
+are nearly 100,000 certified master technicians.
+To remain certified, technicians

-certified, technicians must re-test and pass exam(s) every five years.
+must retest and pass exam(s) every five years.

 Check on the certification of a shops technicians by looking for plaques